Examples of Mental Illness

 - Challenges here aren't always a mental illness; extreme shyness, for example, doesn't always produce the severity of distress that social anxiety disorder does

-- A very important note: mental illness is never who somebody is, nor can someone described as a mental illness (Mental Health Stigma and Your Identity: I Am Not My Illness).
+- A very important note: mental illness is never who somebody is, nor can someone described as a mental illness.
 This category looks at official personality traits to see how extremes measures of the traits relate to defined mental illnesses.

 - Personality disorder types, incidentally, aren't included in this cluster because they're not considered to be mental illness (at least not in the U.S.) Personality disorders, rather than being illnesses, are rigid, inflexible behavior patterns and responses to social situations.